dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 See https://github.com/dotnet/roslyn/issues/72133 for further details on the public API design. https://github.com/RikkiGibson/roslyn/blob/interceptablelocation/docs/features/interceptors.md includes more precise details on the location format.

+**Resolution**: The described design was approved by LDM on [2024-04-15](https://github.com/dotnet/csharplang/blob/d5bab90e846f9b3e9a7a4e552249643148f0194d/meetings/2024/LDM-2024-04-15.md#interceptors).

 ## Need for interceptor semantic info in IDE

 We added public API which allows determining if a call in a compilation is being intercepted, and if so, which method declaration is decorated with the InterceptsLocationAttribute referencing the call.

 See https://github.com/dotnet/roslyn/issues/72093 for further details.

+**Resolution**: No LDM decision here, this was informational to help LDM understand the larger context which the design sits in.

 ### `<InterceptorsNamespaces>` property

 We introduced an MSBuild property `<InterceptorsPreviewNamespaces>` as part of the experimental release of the interceptors feature.
 A compilation error occurs if an interceptor is declared outside of one of the namespaces listed in this property.
 We suggest keeping this property under the name `<InterceptorsNamespaces>`, eventually phasing out the original name.
 This will help us get a better level of performance with the `GetInterceptorMethod` public API, by reducing the set of declarations which need to be searched for possible `[InterceptsLocation]` attributes.

+**Not yet resolved.** As of 2024-05-13 the property is still present in the implementation as `<InterceptorsPreviewNamespaces>`.
+We'll seek confirmation with LDM whether to proceed with the suggested requirement that generators and/or users specify `<InterceptorsNamespaces>` (perhaps phasing out the use of the original property name).

 ## Future (possibly post-C# 13)